jmoldon/coronavirus_analysis/README.md

 # Changelog
+2020-05-07
+- New function to fit.
+Now it can be pure exponential, logistic or double logistic (two contatenated logistics to account for changes in the propagation rate)
+- The new option has more free parameters, so it is more sensitive to bad data (like large jumps) and initial conditions.

 2020-04-11
 - Add plot of deaths per day for 12 countries combined
 - Fix date tick labels to be one per week (on Mondays)